Resilience In The Workplace - People Development Magazine

 This explains why resilient employees are less likely to experience burnout.
 Although stressful situations persist, resilience prevents stress from becoming overwhelming.

-Resilient organizations enjoy less turnover
+Resilient organisations enjoy less turnover

 Employee turnover is something companies need to curtail.
-Not only does it lead to loss of your best talent, but also exiting employee salaries can be a huge drag on a company’s finances.
+Not only does it lead to loss of your best talent, but also, exiting employee salaries can be a huge drag on a company’s finances.

 Conclusion